 Healthy food and beverages are a growing trend.
 More and more producers join this trend by adding diet variations of their products to their portfolios.
 And even as a wine lover, you can find a version of your favorite beverage that allegedly is healthier than regular wine: non-alcoholic wine.

-Non-alcoholic wine is wine from which the alcohol has been removed.
-It undergoes the same production process as regular wine with one additional step to extract the alcohol.
+Non-alcoholic wine is a wine from which the alcohol has been removed.
+It undergoes the same production process as regular wine, with one additional step to extract the alcohol.

 Is Non-Alcoholic Wine the Same as Grape Juice?

 Non-alcoholic wine and grape juice are not the same beverages.
 Grape juice is simply the extract of grapes that are crushed and pressed.
 But non-alcoholic wine undergoes a complex production process that is very similar to regular winemaking.
 It includes fermentation and, in many cases, barrel-aging.
 Finally, the alcohol is extracted.

 During this production process, most of the sugar that makes grapes and grape juice sweet is transformed into alcohol.
 So, alcohol-free wine is less sweet than grape juice.
 It also develops many more aromas and flavors that grape juice doesn’t have.

 WHEN WAS NON-ALCOHOLIC WINE INVENTED?

 Non-alcoholic wine was invented in 1908.
 So although wine has been around for thousands of approximately 8000 years, non-alcoholic wine is a relatively young beverage.
 Its invention is credited to the Jung family, who owned a vineyard in the Rhine region in Germany.